BrunoD3V/GereTaxi/README.md

 This app is the final project of the course Programação 4 of Informatics and Communications of IPB.
 It's an android project that:
-  -To record points of GPS coordinates that faithfully represent the route taken by the taxi;
+  -record points of GPS coordinates that faithfully represent the route taken by the taxi;
   -store the number of passengers transported;
   -store the process number for the service if it is a service requested by an insurance company;
   -store the name of the customer who requested the service;